-First, action drawing: This exercise works best with figures or animals.
+This exercise works best with figures or animals.
 You are essentially trying to capture the action the figure is performing.
-Once again, a likeness or correct proportions are not important in this exercise, nor is the exercise meant to result in a finished drawing.
+A likeness or correct proportions are not important in this exercise, nor is the exercise meant to result in a finished drawing.
 This is an exercise to get you to learn to identify the action the figure is doing, with his/her body.
 Individual body parts are not important here - only the curve or direction of the main bodily movement.
 You are not capturing what the figure or object looks like, but what it is doing.
 In fact, you are looking at the figure as a form in space, not as a person or animal.
 You are seeking what the form itself is doing.
 Try to FEEL the line of movement, the fullness of the curves.

 When the person takes the pose (action pose - as though suspended in the midst of a strong movement, like a basketball player reaching for the basket, for instance), imagine a central wire, or axis, which goes inside the figure from the tips of the fingers in the air to the bottom of the ankle.
 This is the action line you are seeking - and you want to do this quickly, in a matter of seconds.
 The model should change poses approximately every 10-60 seconds, and you should try to capture this line in that time, and the feeling of movement or force in that line.
 Once you have gotten the central axis of the figure, you can go back and circulate around and through the figure, to define the secondary movements, like the arms, hips, legs, etc. Look mostly at the model, rather than at your drawing.
 If you can keep your pen in continuous motion, great!
 Don't try to have just one definitive line - go over the main and smaller movements more than once, until you feel you have captured its movement, or curve.